What is Home and Contents Insurance?

 - Additional Benefits: Temporary accommodation, legal liability (often up to $20-30 million), and emergency repairs.

-It’s important to be aware of what is typically not covered, such as gradual damage, wear and tear, poor maintenance, or intentional damage.
+It’s important to be aware of what is typically not covered.
+Most policies exclude gradual damage, wear and tear, poor maintenance, or intentional damage.
+Always review your Product Disclosure Statement (PDS) carefully.

 Victorian-Specific Considerations